danielegrattarola/spektral/docs/templates/creating-layer.md

 ## Notes

-An important feature of the MessagePassing class is that any extra keyword argument given to `propagate`, will be matched to the signature of `message`, `aggregate` and `update` and forwarded to those functions if a match is found.
+An important feature of the MessagePassing class is that any extra keyword argument given to `propagate`, will be compared to the signatures of `message`, `aggregate` and `update` and forwarded to those functions if a match is found.

 For example, we can call: